 1. If the ambient temperature surrounding your Dualie is below 32° F (0 C) and you want to charge your Main Battery indoors, you can remove the battery and charge it indoors.
-Use the keys supplied with your Dualie to unlock the battery case from the front.
-You will find the lock under the Main Battery Case.
-Use some pressure to retain the Battery Cover while turning the key.
+Use the keys supplied with your Dualie to unlock the battery from the left side of the frame